kenluzuriaga0/KoolTicket/README.md

-# turnero
+# KoolTicket 🎫
-Ticket dispenser with queue management
+Ticket dispenser with queue management, ticket call, ticket list view and more...